qazmlp/Open-VN-Studio/README.md

 Some meta data and configuration files in this repository are dedicated to the public domain under CC0 1.0 Universal, which is equally noted per file or folder.

+## Target Platforms

+For the runtime, ensure that everything functions across the current stable versions of Firefox, Chromium and Safari.
+There will also be an option to package apps for the desktop and ideally, eventually, Android and iOS.

+The editor will be stand-alone, more or less, so anything that works in current stable Chromium is fine.
+(This project really benefits from Module Worker availability.)

 ## Contributing

 This project accepts contributions under the unmodified MPL-2.0 without incompatibility with secondary licenses.